j-marple-dev/SLAMBOX-SDK/docs/getting_started/lidar_setting.md

 # LiDAR Setting {#LiDARSetting}

-Welcome to the LiDAR Setting Manual for FlexXlam.
+Welcome to the LiDAR Setting Manual for SLAMBOX.
-This guide will walk you through the necessary steps to successfully connect LiDAR with FlexXlam.
+This guide will walk you through the necessary steps to successfully connect LiDAR with SLAMBOX.

 [TOC]